chrishoangle/chrishoangle.github.io/project.md

 In addition to REC analysis, standard regression metrics including the coefficient of determination (R²) and root mean squared error (RMSE) were computed to quantify predictive accuracy.
 To further validate model behavior, predicted values were plotted against true target values to assess agreement and verify consistency with the REC trends.

+After developing all the models for this project, a k-fold cross validation was performed with the same model architecture/hyperparameters were evlauated on different sets of test data points, so there can be understanding of how much the model performance varies based on random train/test splitting.
+This is useful by having a standardized comparison of different models with a finite amount of available data to work with.

-### Linear Regression
+### 3.1 Linear Regression

 Linear regression was selected as an initial baseline model due to its widespread use in quantitative prediction tasks and its interpretability.
 Based on prior literature, it was reasonable to first test the assumption that PM₂.₅ tire-wear emissions exhibit an approximately linear relationship with key explanatory variables.
 In this study, linear regression models the logarithmically transformed PM2.5 TW as a linear combination of trip characteristics, total vehicle miles traveled (VMT), and fuel consumption.
 This formulation assumes that changes in these driving and vehicle-related variables produce proportional changes in log-transformed PM2.5 TW.
+Figure 5 shows the REC curve for the linear regression model, showing that about 60% of points are well-predicted.
+Figure 11 shows the k-fold cross validation of linear regression with respect to the other model, ranking as the lowest with high RMSE and low R^2 scores.

-### Ridge Regression
+### 3.2 Ridge Regression

 To improve upon the linear regression baseline, ridge regression was incorporated to address multicollinearity among the predictor variables inherent in the EMFAC dataset.
 By introducing an L2 regularization penalty, ridge regression shrinks coefficient magnitudes and reduces variance in the parameter estimates, thereby mitigating overfitting while stabilizing model predictions for PM2.5 TW emissions.
+Figure 5 shows the REC curve for the ridge regression model, showing that about 80% of points are well-predicted.
+Figure 11 shows the k-fold cross validation of ridge regression with respect to the other models, ranking on the lower end with high RMSE and low R^2 scores.

-### Neural Network
+### 3.3 Neural Network

 Neural networks are flexible nonlinear machine learning models inspired by the structure of biological neural systems, consisting of interconnected layers of artificial neurons that transform input features through weighted connections and nonlinear activation functions.
 Neural networks are capable of modeling complex, high-dimensional relationships and can accommodate both continuous and categorical variables after appropriate encoding.
 Given the nonlinear nature of PM2.5 TW and the strong multicollinearity inherent in the EMFAC dataset, neural networks were considered well-suited for capturing intricate interaction effects among driving behavior and vehicle characteristics.
+Figure 5 shows the REC curve for the neural network model, showing that about 80% of points are well-predicted.
+Figure 11 shows the k-fold cross validation of neural network with respect to the other models, ranking on the lower end with high RMSE and low R^2 scores.

-### Random Forest
+### 3.4 Random Forest

-Random Forest is an ensemble learning method that constructs a large collection of decision trees using bootstrap: resampled subsets of the training data and randomly selected subsets of input features at each split.
+Random Forest is an ensemble learning method that constructs a large collection of decision trees using bootstrap.
 The final prediction is obtained by averaging the predictions across all trees.

 An additional advantage of Random Forest is its ability to quantify feature importance, which provides insight into which driving and vehicle-related variables contribute most strongly to PM2.5 TW predictions.
 This interpretability allows the model to serve not only as a predictive tool but also as a diagnostic framework for understanding dominant physical drivers of non-exhaust particulate emissions.
+Figure 9 shows the Actual vs. Predicted Y-value curve for the random forest model, showing that most of the predictions follow the perfect prediction behavior.
+Figure 11 shows the k-fold cross validation of neural network with respect to the other models, ranking on the higher end with low RMSE and high R^2 scores.

-### Decision Tree
+### 3.5 Decision Tree

 Decision trees are well-suited for capturing nonlinear relationships and complex feature interactions within a dataset.
 Because the relationship between the input variables and the logarithmically transformed PM2.5 TW emissions is expected to be highly nonlinear, decision trees provide a flexible modeling framework that does not impose linearity assumptions.

 From a physical science perspective, the hierarchical structure of a decision tree offers interpretability by allowing researchers to trace how specific driving and vehicle-related variables influence predictions through  conditional splits.
 In this study, regression trees were used to model the predominantly quantitative feature set, while still allowing categorical variables such as fuel type to be incorporated when applicable.
 This flexibility makes decision trees well-suited for modeling the complex structure of the PM2.5 TW dataset.
+Figure 8 shows the Actual vs. Predicted Y-value curve for the decision tree model, showing that most of the predictions follow the perfect prediction behavior.
+Figure 11 shows the k-fold cross validation of neural network with respect to the other models, ranking on the higher end with low RMSE and high R^2 scores.

-### SVR
+### 3.6 SVR

 SVR was included as a nonlinear kernel-based method for predicting the continuous PM2.5 TW output.
 SVR seeks an optimal function that balances model complexity and prediction error using margin-based optimization.
 Because SVR can capture nonlinear relationships through kernel functions, it was evaluated as an alternative to tree-based and neural network models for modeling the EMFAC dataset.
+Figure 5 shows the REC curve for the SVR model, showing that about 80% of points are well-predicted.
+Figure 11 shows the k-fold cross validation of neural network with respect to the other models, ranking on the moderate end with adequate RMSE and inconclusive R^2 scores.

 <p>